Slack for marketing

-To run any kind of launch, you need a central command centre.
-With Slack, you can coordinate all aspects of a campaign, define and discuss the deliverables you’ll need and even report on the results.
+To run any kind of launch, you need a central command center.
+With Slack, you can coordinate all aspects of a campaign, define and discuss the deliverables you’ll need, and even report on the results.

 We recommend creating a public channel for each launch or campaign to keep your efforts focused.
-Use consistent channel naming guidelines and standard prefixes to keep your channels organised.
-For example, you can use #campaign-[campaign name], #launch-[product or feature name] or #marketing-[focus area].
+Use consistent channel naming guidelines and standard prefixes to keep your channels organized.
+For example, you can use #campaign-[campaign name], #launch-[product or feature name], or #marketing-[focus area].

 For each of your channels, set a topic or purpose and pin important messages and files (e.g. marketing briefs, go-to-market strategies, deliverables) so that everyone on the team knows where to go to find the right information.

 Get real-time sign-offs